Serein

 Establish a core working hour time where every member of the team is available incase of collaborative work.
 Refrain from reaching out the team members beyond this time unless truly urgent.
 You may set up guidelines for what counts as urgent and what can be addressed the next day.

-2. A Peer to Peer system
+2. A peer-to-peer system

 Loneliness has been most felt in these times of isolation.
 Acknowledging that each person’s workload has increased in these current times, assigning people in the organisation to someone else in order to do a 15 minutes weekly talk might help address this.
 Assign people who live in close proximity to each other so incase of emergencies they may be more accessible.